christine-sun/contented/README.md

 -change color of stream cell depending on type of task -create another tab for completed tasks
 -login screen logic more laid out --> if you didn't have an account, notif, and also sign up is separate screen. forgot password
+-google calendar integration to add tasks to a contented calendar to account